Sid Meier's Memoir!

 Are you a (“real”) gamer?

 I don’t find it useful to define anyone by a single interest.
 Back in the day I played a ton of Commander Keen, Wolfenstein 3D, and Doom, as well as old-school adventure games like Space Quest, Zork, 7th Guest/11th Hour, and of course, Monkey Island.
 I paid a friend in college to mod-chip my PlayStation so I could play imported versions of Vib-Ribbon and No One Can Stop Mr. Domino.
 I did a brief stint in recovery for a moderate Sims addiction.
 Then… I had children, and all my leisure activities, gaming included, had to take a back seat—or more accurately, the last seat in the last car of a several-mile-long train, hermetically sealed and guarded by alligators—for the better part of a decade.
 Now that the kids are older, we do enough board gaming as a family to justify a gaming table (with MVP awards going to King of Tokyo, Forbidden Island, Ticket to Ride, and Tokaido,) plus I occasionally let them destroy me in a head-to-head bout of Katamari Damacy or Smash Bros.
 Ultimate.
+Since 2021, I have been the co-owner of a summer camp that teaches videogame development (including code, art, audio, design, and indie business skills) to kids ages 8-18.
 Whether these creds are sufficiently street is entirely up to you.

 Don’t you want to go back to making videogames?
 That’s such a cool job!